 Synthetic drugs haven't been around long enough for people to really study their long-term effects on the brain or determine how addictive they are.
 But the information that is available suggests that tolerance builds quickly leading to increased dosage and risk of physical or psychological addiction.

 Control of synthetic drugs

-Each branch of service is taking aggressive action to educate service members about the risks of synthetic drugs and the consequences of their use and now have the capability to test for synthetic compounds like Spice.
-The services have also implemented robust random drug testing programs to detect use.
-Before trying any synthetic drug, service members need to know that the use, possession or distribution of a banned compound is unlawful under the Uniform Code of Military Justice.
+Each branch of service is taking aggressive action to educate service members about the risks of synthetic drugs and the consequences of their use.
+Before trying any synthetic drug, service members need to know that the use, possession or distribution of a banned compound is unlawful under the Uniformed Code of Military Justice.
 Using, possessing, promoting or distributing any legally obtained bath salts or synthetic marijuana products will at the very least expose a service member to administrative action and possible discharge.
 A positive drug test may not be required.
-There is zero tolerance for the use of drugs - synthetic or otherwise - in military service.

 Military parents of teens and young adults should also take steps to find out about the prevalence of synthetic drugs in their civilian communities, as well as the legal and law enforcement efforts to control them.

 If you or someone you know is using synthetic drugs, support is available.
 Service members have several treatment options.
 Military OneSource can also help you identify treatment options in your local community.
 Visit them online or call 800-342-9647.
 You can also reach out to the National Clearinghouse for Alcohol and Drug Information hotline at 800-729-6686.